Global-in-time estimates for the 2D one-phase Muskat problem with contact points: Main results

 We now derive the decay estimate.
-Combining \eqref{open} with \eqref{comparison}, \eqref{bound-D} and the smallness condition \eqref{small-hyp} yields By definition, we directly have that $\mathfrak{E}\leq C \mathcal{D}$ and since the third inequality in \eqref{comparison} implies for any $t\in [0,T]$, we infer that there exists a constant $\lambda>0$ such that After integrating this differential inequality in time and using again \eqref{comparison} and the first chain of inequalities in \eqref{comparison}, we end up with the decay estimate for any $t\in [0,T]$.
-In addition, we know from the energy-dissipation equality \eqref{ene-eq-per} that Therefore, using Lemma \ref{lemma-R} and the continuous embedding $H^{3/2+}(\mathcal{I})\subset L^\infty(\mathcal{I})$, we get the estimate where the last inequality follows from \eqref{small-hyp}.
-Gathering \eqref{est-decayEpar} and \eqref{est-D-Epar} together and employing \eqref{est-diff-detSigma}, we conclude that, for any $t\in[0,T]$,
+Combining \eqref{open} with \eqref{comparison}, \eqref{bound-D} and the smallness condition \eqref{small-hyp} yields By definition, we directly have that $\mathfrak{E}\leq C \mathcal{D}$ and since the third inequality in \eqref{comparison} implies we infer that there exists a constant $\lambda>0$ such that After integrating this differential inequality in time and using again \eqref{comparison} and the first chain of inequalities in \eqref{comparison}, we end up with the decay estimate